Thank you, Rachel!

 - Be physically active.
 Current recommendation is 150 minutes of moderate exercise each week.

 - Meet up with friends.
-Loneliness is linked to hardening of the arteries which leads to high blood pressure and an increased risk of heart disease.
+Loneliness is linked to the hardening of your arteries which can lead to high blood pressure and an increased risk of heart disease.

 - Practice meditation.
 Scientists have discovered that people with heart disease who practised Transcendental Meditation for just 15 minutes a day, can cut their risk of heart attack and stroke by half, compared to those that don’t.
 Even deep breathing for 20 minutes a day would make a difference.